-To celebrate the premiere of Netflix's series The Crown season four, we discover the details of royal romances and scandalous celebrity love affairs that took place at sea, including the relationship of British King Edward VIII and Wallis Simpson...
+Discover the details of royal romances and scandalous celebrity love affairs that took place on board yachts, including the relationship of British King Edward VIII and Wallis Simpson...

 It was Coco Chanel who claimed that a yacht was the best place to start a love affair – words that she lived up to, starting her own 10-year liaison with the Duke of Westminster aboard his yacht, the black-hulled, piratical-looking schooner Flying Cloud.
 They had met in the Casino at Monte Carlo, when the Duke, who knew the woman Chanel was dining with, had come across to talk to her.
 The Duke, the richest man in England, was immediately fascinated by Chanel.